risingwavelabs/risingwave/src/config/README.md

 > **Note**
 >
-> It's value is different from the default values defined in `src/common/src/config.rs` , which is used when the configuration file is not present.
+> Its value is different from the default values defined in `src/common/src/config.rs` , which is used when the configuration file is not present.

 Each folder contains a `risingwave.toml` file for a different scene.
 It can be used in `risedev.yml` like: